arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

   </figure>
 </p>

-There are two common techniques for specifying in a test the behavior of a 3rd party system that we integrate with:
+There are two common techniques for specifying in a test the behavior of a 3rd party system:

 * stubbing of an adapter/gem methods.
 * stubbing the HTTP requests triggered by those adapters/gems.